Yogesh-10/DSA_Reference_JAVA/README.md

 ## DSA_Reference_JAVA

-This DSA_Reference for java contains Most used and most asked interview topics such as
+This DSA_Reference for java contains Most used DSA and most asked interview topics such as

 Arrays,
 Linked List,